If you receive a notification from TrueAccord, or they appear on your credit report, you’ll need to act quickly.

 Fortunately, you do have rights under federal law when it comes to dealing with collection agencies.

-Not only should you use your rights to prevent the collection agency from abusing you, but also, should the agency violate your rights, it may be possible to have the debt dismissed and the collection account removed.
+If the agency violates your rights, it may be possible to have the debt dismissed and the collection account removed.

 But, you need to know the law to make that happen, and it may also require the services of a credit law firm.